YLchen22/YLchen22.github.io/_pages/life.md

 author_profile: true
 ---

-I am an enthusiast of football (soccer), film, literature and history.
-I used to play for the football team of our school in UESTC.
+I love football (soccer), film, literature and history.
+I was one of the football team of our school in UESTC.

 Sometimes I also play video games in my free time, mostly the products of **Paradox Interactive and Nintendo**.